aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 1. Set the page size.
 1. Save the Visio page in any supported file format.
 #### **Convert Shape Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-SaveVisioShapeInOtherFormats-SaveVisioShapeInOtherFormats.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-SaveVisioShapeInOtherFormats-SaveVisioShapeInOtherFormats.cs" >}}
 ### **Convert Visio Shape to PDF**
 The ToPdf method of the Shape class allows to convert a shape into the PDF format.